Module 14: Handling Maintenance Requests – LandlordPass

 Maintenance is not a handyman problem — it is a relationship and liability problem.
 When a tenant reports a leaking pipe and you respond within hours, you control the cost, the contractor, and the outcome.
 When you ignore that same report for two weeks, the leak damages the subfloor, mould starts, and the tenant files a claim for rent reduction, replacement costs, and health damages.

-Under RTA s.32, landlords must keep the property in a state that meets health, safety, and housing standards and maintain every appliance and service that was included with the tenancy.
-Failing to respond is a breach of your legal duty, and the RTB can order compensation.
+Under RTA s.32, landlords must keep the property in a state that complies with health, housing, and safety standards required by law, and maintain every service or appliance included in the tenancy agreement.
+Failing to respond is a breach of your legal duty — the RTB can order repairs, a rent reduction, and compensation.

 Key Point